Rural health: World Health Organization

-The World Health Organization (WHO) has done many studies on rural health statistics including, for example, showing that urban heath centers score significantly higher in service readiness than rural health centers, and the population of health workers across India where one can see the comparative numbers of workers in urban vs rural areas.
+The World Health Organization (WHO) has done many studies on rural health statistics, showing that urban heath centers score significantly higher in service readiness than rural health centers.
 Research studies like these exemplify the major problems needing attention in rural health systems and help lead to more impactful improvement projects.
+Retention of rural health workers remains a major challenge.

 The WHO also works on evaluation health system improvements and proposing better health system improvements.
 An article published in March 2017 highlighted the large improvement to be made in the Solomon Islands health system in a plan laid out by the Ministry of Health and Medical Services, supported by the WHO.
 These large scale changes move to bring health services needed by the rural population "closer to home."

 Non-governmental organizations (NGOs)

 Lack of government intervention in failing health systems has led to the need for NGOs to fill the void in many rural health care systems.
 NGOs create and participate in rural health projects worldwide.